 - 1. Implement the new Sidewalk Construction Program - 2.
-Implement the Parks, Recreation, and Open Space Plan, including priority park improvements and acquisition of additional park properties - 3.
+Implement the Parks, Recreation, and Open Space Plan, including development of a strategy for the future of the Shoreline Pool and Spartan Recreation Center, priority park improvements and acquisition of additional park properties - 3.
 Develop a future strategy for replacement of the Shoreline Pool and Spartan Recreation Center - 4.
 Implement the Urban Forest Strategic Plan, including the Green Shoreline Partnership - 5.
-Implement the 2020-2022 Priority Environmental Strategies including implementation of Salmon-Safe certification activities, resource conservation and zero waste activities, and an update of the City's Climate Action Plan - 6.
-Implement the asset management policy and strategy to better align data with the goal of supporting life-cycle and risk-based decision making using accepted asset management principles and practices - 7.
+Implement the 2020-2022 Priority Environmental Strategies including implementation of Salmon-Safe certification activities, resource conservation and zero waste activities, and an update of the City's Climate Action Plan - Implement the asset management policy and strategy to better align data with the goal of supporting life-cycle and risk-based decision making using accepted asset management principles and practices - 7.
 Implement Phase One of the City Maintenance Facility project - 8.
 Continue implementing the proactive strategy of the adopted 2017-2022 Surface Water Master Plan - 9.
 Update the Transportation Master Plan, including evaluating a multi-modal level of service, concurrency, Transportation Impact Fees, and shared use mobility options - 10.
 Begin the state mandated major update of the Comprehensive Plan - 11.
 Design the N 175th Street Corridor Project from Interstate-5 to Stone Avenue N - 12.
 Update the Public Arts Policy and implement the Public Art Plan - 13.
-Defer the sidewalk rehabilitation program until funding can be secured to offset or replace lost Vehicle License Fee revenue if I-976 is implemented - 14.
+Defer the sidewalk rehabilitation program until-Seek a funding can be secured mechanism to offset or replace lost Vehicle License Fee revenue if I-976 is implemented - 14.
 Complete the assumption of the Ronald Wastewater District in collaboration with the District